CherryDev-Arch/CherryDev-Arch/README.md

 ## 🤝 Contributions

-If you want to contribute to my projects, feel free to fork them and submit a pull request All my projects are open source, so you can use them for your own projects, but please give credit where credit is due.
+If you want to contribute to my projects, feel free to fork them and submit a pull request.
+All my projects are open source, so you can use them for your own projects, but please give credit where credit is due.

 ## Thanks for checking out my README!